mcmoffat/Soccer-Referee-Database/README.md

 Course Project for Fundamentals of Databases

-Designed a database system which modles the needs of a soccer referee organization.
+Designed a SQL database system which modles the needs of a soccer referee organization.

 ![](https://github.com/mcmoffat/Soccer-Referee-Database/blob/main/ERDDiagram.jpg)